PartyLayerDocs

 Capability Notes

-• Loop / Nightly — signTransaction: both combine signing and submission into a single step.
+• Loop / Nightly / Send — signTransaction: these wallets combine signing and submission into a single step.
 Use submitTransaction directly instead of the separate sign-then-submit pattern.
-Calling signTransaction on either wallet throws CapabilityNotSupportedError pointing you at this fix.
+Calling signTransaction on any of them throws CapabilityNotSupportedError pointing you at this fix.

 • Loop — ledgerApi (limited): Supports POST /v2/state/acs, GET /v2/state/acs/active-contracts, POST /v2/commands/submit, and POST /v2/commands/submit-and-wait.
 Other endpoints are not available — for full Ledger API access, use Console, Nightly, or Bron.